SmithCSC210/A3-GeneticAlgorithm/INSTRUCTIONS.md

 ---
-Homework Assignment 2: Genetic Algorithms
+Homework Assignment 3: Genetic Algorithms
 ---
-**Due: Tuesday, September 17, midnight**
+**Due: Friday, February 28, midnight**

 Genetic algorithms are a class of approaches that draw loosely from the process of evolution.
 They allow us to optimize solutions to complex problems.
 This week, you will write code to implement a genetic algorithm using the class `ArrayList`.
 For further details, we encourage you to reference the [online javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) for this class.